 Don’t get too caught up in trying to memorize your vows.
-Read them over a few times to make sure everything is A-ok.
-Keep your written/typed copy and have them at hand during the ceremony.
+Read them over a few times to make sure everything is flowing and okay.
+Keep your written/typed copy and have it on hand during the wedding ceremony.

-Finally, put your vows in a special place (like with your wedding rings or marriage license).
-The day of your wedding, you can ask your officiant to keep a hold of them just prior to the ceremony and he/she can hand them off at vow time.
+Finally, put your vows in a special place (like with your wedding rings or Florida marriage license).
+The day of your wedding, you can ask your beach wedding officiant to keep hold of them just prior to the ceremony and he/she can hand them off at vow time.
 Or ask someone in the bridal party to be responsible for them.
-And click the photo below to check out an awesome wedding vow keepsake.
+After you return home together from your destination wedding, you can frame your vows to last forever.

 Ready to bring your vows to your destination beach wedding?
 Click HERE to book your Florida Beach Wedding today.